Oiltanking: Development from 2000 to 2022

 2010 saw Oiltanking expand its portfolio to include dry bulk goods.
 In summer 2011, a successful partial initial public offering of its US subsidiary Oiltanking Partners, L.P., headquartered in Houston, took place on the New York Stock Exchange.
 The following year Oiltanking acquired a third facility in Singapore, the Helios terminal, and also took over the United Bulk Terminal, a major dry bulk goods export terminal for coal and petroleum coke near New Orleans.
 2013 proved to be the most successful year in the company's history to that date.
 Increased earnings at almost all terminals plus the partial sale of the Helios terminal in Singapore; holdings in two terminals in Durban and Cape Town; and the commencement of construction of a terminal on the Indonesian island of Karimun were contributing factors in this success.
 In addition to this, in 2013 the company placed a further 2.6 million shares in Oiltanking Partners, L.P. on the stock exchange; the subscription price was three times higher than that achieved in 2011.
 In 2014 Oiltanking sold shares in the Merak terminal.
 October 2014 saw Enterprise Products Partners acquire Oiltanking's holding in Oiltanking Partners, L.P. and thus the terminals in Houston and Beaumont, Texas.
 The following year Oiltanking purchased two chemicals terminals in Finland from Vopak.
 The company also acquired a holding in Galana Mozambique in December 2015, and thus indirectly in two new terminal projects in Matola and Beira.
 Singapore's port operator Jurong Port Pte Ltd. and Oiltanking also established a joint venture in 2015.
 Its purpose was to construct and operate a liquid gas terminal on the shore across from Jurong Island.
 In summer 2016, Oiltanking acquired a 100 percent-holding in Antwerp Gas Terminal N.V., the operator of one of Europe's largest independent terminals for liquefied petroleum gas and petrochemical gases.
 Also in 2016, Oiltanking acquired the former Shell terminal at Copenhagen Airport.
 In April 2017, Oiltanking acquired the Galveston County terminal that handles chemicals.
 In addition, end of 2017, Oiltanking commissioned its new terminal in Matola, Mozambique.
 Gasunie LNG Holding, Oiltanking and Vopak LNG Holding established the joint venture German LNG Terminal GmbH in the beginning of 2018.
 The purpose of the joint venture is to build, own and operate an LNG (Liquefied Natural Gas) import terminal in northern Germany.
 In 2019, Olerex acquired the Oiltanking Tallinn terminal in Estonia.

+In 2022 Oiltanking underwent a transformation and became Advario.
+The new company focuses on the future in liquid storage logistics for chemicals, gases, fuels & new energy products.
+Advario is currently headquartered in Rotterdam operating 13 terminals around the world.